MinaRashad/LinuxServer/README.md

 url:http://restaurants-item-catalog/

-put the RSA private key found in the notes sent with submition on your computer in the following directory :
+put the RSA private key found in the notes sent with submission on your computer in the following directory :

 ~/.ssh/catalog [where catalog is a file]
 ```